“Non-Technical jobs in the blockchain industry get paid an extra 10% more than their non-blockchain counterparts”

 What Employers Are Looking For In A Non-Engineering Employee?

 Most non-tech roles are standard in every other startup or company.
-But employers in the blockchain industry are keen for specific traits in their ideal candidate.
+But employers in the blockchain industry are keen on specific traits in their ideal candidate.

 • Fast Learner